Long Beach, California

 Good luck finding a parking spot.
 The downside that comes from being somewhere everyone wants to be is that, well, everybody wants to be there.
 From droves of tourist crowds to sizable homeless populations, current Long Beach residents complain about the number of people consistently flooding into the city from all walks of life.
 If sharing is caring, then future Long Beach residents should be prepared to do a whole lot of caring for non-residents looking for the same lifestyle they are.

 Long Beach is one of if not the most affordable big cities in California.
 There are stunning neighborhoods with fabulous homes and plenty of affordable beach apartments and condos.
-Belmont Shore is a wonderful stretch of coffee shops, restaurants, boutique stores, and locals and tourists enjoying the beach and the people-watching.
-Almost every weekend there is a festival or big-name concert and pretty much whatever you’re looking for: beach lifestyle, downtown party-scene, or luxury living are all here.
+Belmont Shore is a wonderful stretch of coffee shops, restaurants, boutique stores, and locals and tourists enjoying the beach and people-watching.
+Almost every weekend there is a festival or big-name concert and pretty much whatever you’re looking for: beach lifestyle, downtown party scene, or luxury living are all here.

-If you want to see the happenings in Long Beach check out the calendar of events:
+If you want to see the happenings in Long Beach check out the calendar of events.

 Long Beach has an incredibly diverse employer base.
 Aviation and aerospace are huge here - ditto healthcare, hospitality, tourism and technology.
 The Port of Long Beach is a massive driver of the local economy but really a whole range of things make it all work.
 The SoCal location, warm weather, and quick trips to LA or San Diego via freeway or anywhere else via airports make it a great place to do business.
 The office structure is split between big suburban office parks and downtown financial and creative class office types.
 Pre-Covid there were plenty of people living in the burbs and driving to suburban office spaces or living downtown and walking to downtown spots.
 Everything feels pretty much up for grabs now.